trustedsec/ptf/README.md

 First check out the config/ptf.config file which contains the base location of where to install everything.
 By default this will install in the /pentest directory.
 Once you have that configured, move to running PTF by typing ./ptf (or python ptf).

-This will put you in a Metasploitesk type shell which has a similar look and feel for consistency.
+This will put you in a Metasploitesque type shell which has a similar look and feel for consistency.
 Show modules, use <modules>, etc. are all accepted commands.
 First things first, always type help or ? to see a full list of commands.

 ###Update EVERYTHING!